 But then the chemos stopped.
 Doctors had nothing more to offer.
 Despite the unimaginable fear of what lay ahead and that he was now on his own, Dad chose to celebrate that he now had his freedom back, no more weekly trips to the hospital, no more strong medicines.
 For 3 months we enjoyed together.
 We celebrated Diwali together...a blessing I will forever be grateful for.
 He still did his affirmations daily.
 The man never lost hope.

 Dad has always been my inspiration, my teacher, my guide.
 Even in his last days, he was teaching me.
 Never by talking.
 But by being and doing and living.
-He taught me (I don’t think he even knew he was teaching me) :
+He taught me :

 Lesson : CREATE not REACT.
 BE A LEADER not A VICTIM.